“I Hate Punishing My Son for Stuff He Can’t Help”

 He agrees: “OK, mama, I won’t jump on the couch.”

 Except that he jumps on the couch.
 It’s approaching an existential crisis.
 Words have no effect; I don’t think he even knows he’s doing it.
 It’s just something his body does, like breathing or fidgeting.
-Only a child with ADHD could jump on the couch without realizing it.
+Only a child with attention deficit disorder (ADHD or ADD) could jump on the couch without realizing it.
 If I stared at him constantly, I could probably stop it.
 But I have ADHD myself.
 No way can I keep my eyes, unmoving, 24/7, on a dervish of a five-year-old.
 How do you punish someone for something they can’t stop?

 Falcon sits on the floor for the remainder of the show.